bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 ## Should pastors get money for their work?

 Galatians 6:6 (TNIV)
-6Nevertheless, those who receive instruction in the word should share all good things with their instructor.
+Nevertheless, those who receive instruction in the word should share all good things with their instructor.

 <!--Gal.
 6:6 is not so clear in KJV-->